vrk-kpa/roles-auths-web-api-node-client/README.md

 Run `npm install` and `node WebApiClient.js`.

 To get authorization for a delegate with `[HETU]` go with your browser to register URL.
 Go to `/register/hpa/[HETU]` for HPA case and go to `/register/ypa/[HETU]` for YPA case.
+To get authorizationlist for a delegate with `[HETU]` go with your browser to register URL '/register/hpalist/[HETU]`.